Gabriel the Devil Hunter: Powers, abilities, and equipment

 Gabriel is a trained exorcist, and if he failed to completely exorcise a demon, he was still able to suppress it, to minimize the harm it would cause its host.
 He had a cross-shaped scar burned into his chest, which he frequently used against the demons he fought.
 For a period of time he was also assisted during exorcisms by the spirit of his dead wife Andrea.
 While employed by the Asura, Gabriel owned a "Breathing Gun", a firearm that was able to harm or even kill demons.

 Gabriel himself, either in spite of his abilities or because of them, was constantly plagued by demons attempting to possess him.

 In other media

-A female version of the character named Gabriella Rosetti appears in Helstrom on Hulu, played by Ariana Guerra.
+A female version of the character named Gabriella Rosetti appears in the Hulu original series Helstrom, played by Ariana Guerra.
 This version is a novitiate who is hired by Louise Hastings to eventually replace her as the head of Saint Teresa Center for Mental Health.
 Her faith is put to the test due to Daimon and Ana Helstrom's fight against Kthara who has inhabited their mother Victoria.
 Despite questioning Daimon's methods, she falls in love with him, but is impregnated by Daimon when the two of them are possessed by Kthara and Basar, respectively.
 Gabriella's pregnancy is rapid and she gives birth to Kthara in human form.
 Horrified by the recent events, Gabriella turns on her former allies and joins the Blood, presumably to end the Helstrom bloodline.